Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ## Check thermals

-To check thermals, either exit `linuxsh` using the `exit` comand and check the equipement's status using `show environment` :
+To check thermals, either exit `linuxsh` using the `exit` command and check the equipment's status using `show environment` :
 ```
 # exit